senyubia/PD2-Single-Player-Enhanced/README.md

 - crafting infusions can be crafted - 1 corresponding pgem + 1 jewel fragment + Fal,
 - using 3 Larzuk's Puzzlepieces and Eternal Coins you can upgrade them to Larzuk's Puzzlebox,
 - Anya sells HRs, rejuvs, rare misc items (including ToA moved from Akara) and mod items; you might need Gheed's Fortune to buy some of them,
+- maps can be multiplied by using Horadrim Scarab and Cartographer Orb (only t1-t3 maps),
 - changed launch splash, main menu, tcp/ip menu and character select screens to LoD (delete ``data/global/ui`` if you don't want that).

 **Main changes compared to PD2 Single Player+:**